braintree/pg_ha_migrations/README.md

 #### unsafe\_partman\_update\_config

-As mentioned previously, we have chosen to flag the use of `retention` and `retention_keep_table` as an unsafe operation.
+As with creating a partman parent table, we have chosen to flag the use of `retention` and `retention_keep_table` as an unsafe operation.
 If you wish to define these options, you must use this method.

 ```ruby